Configuration

 Overview

 This topic explains how to configure various LaunchDarkly SDKs.
 It gives code samples for each SDK that include different configuration examples.
-This feature is available for both client-side and server-side SDKs.
+This feature is available for client-side, server-side, and edge SDKs.

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
 To learn more, read Contexts.